jfla-fan/TMS/README.md

 # TMS
 Task Management System

-Service that manages tasks, their deadlines, sends notifications. \
+Service that manages tasks, its deadlines, sends notifications. \
 Look for openapi.yml to check out the backend api.

 Dev Containers vs code extension may be used for comfortable development.